-Every project is unique!

-Even though project types can be similar, each one is unique in its characteristics, scope and outcomes

-• Is a project feasible?

-Some projects only require the completion of an early phase or two to determine if the project is feasible and what the budget might be.
+- Even though project types can be similar, each one is unique in its characteristics, scope and outcomes - Some projects only require the completion of an early phase or two to determine if the project is feasible and what the budget might be. - As projects move through the phases of project development, the: - Scope of work becomes more clearly defined - Budget estimates become more realistic - Schedule and delivery become more certain

-Refining ideas into projects.

-As projects move through the phases of project development, the:

-- Scope of work becomes more clearly defined, - o Budget estimates become more realistic, and - o Schedules and delivery become more certain.
+Is the idea a good one?

+Phase 1 Ideation

+Project

+Development

+Lifecycle

+Maybe!

 - Planning process

 - Is it a local priority/need?

 - Is there political will?

 - Will there be resident impacts?

 - Is it identified in your Town Plan or Capital Improvement Plan (CIP)?

 - Other plans, studies or research?

 - Is your community engaged and there is buy-in?

 - Local capacity/bandwidth (staff, elected/appointed officials, volunteers)?

 - Resident communications

 - Select project concept

-- Decision point: Go/No-Go?
+- Go/No-Go

-- Let's go!.....
+- Let's go!....

-- Alternatives analysis

-(site, permitting, early EA,

-access, \$, etc.)
+- Alternatives analysis (site, permitting, early EA, access, \$, etc.)

 - Conceptual design

 - Preliminary cost estimate

 - Identify potential funding sources

 - Identify potential hurdles

 - Local capacity/bandwidth (staff, elected/appointed officials, volunteers)

-- Resident communications
+- Resident Communications

 - Go/No-Go

-- Let's Go....
+- · Let's Go....